-It may have had its own chapel but was also associated with a small church, the remains now known as Old Parish Church, at the graveyard on the eastern end of the present day High Street.
+Although the motte may have had its own chapel, it was also associated with a small church, the remains of which are now known as Old Parish Church.
+The remains can be found at the graveyard on the eastern end of the present day High Street.

-Over many centuries arable crops were replaced by livestock and Moffat became a town notable for its wool trade through the 16th century.
-It is surrounded by the old farm-sites of various noble families and Abbeys.
+Over many centuries arable crops were replaced by livestock and through the 16th century Moffat became a town notable for its wool trade.
+It is surrounded by the old farmsites of various noble families and Abbeys.
 Lochhouse Tower survives near the southern approach into Moffat and is still occupied.

-Surviving buildings within the conservation area which are thought to pre-date the 17th century include the core of the Black Bull Inn (reputedly from 1568) and the remains of the mediaeval Old Parish Church, of which only the rubble-built south gable still exists.
+Surviving buildings within the conservation area which are thought to be from before the 17th century include the core of the Black Bull Inn (reputedly from 1568) and the remains of the mediaeval Old Parish Church, of which only the rubble-built south gable still exists.